Musicals in 2012 and Beyond.

 David Spicer says it is the ultimate chicks’ musical, featuring shopping and a cute dog.

-Melbourne can also look forward to three productions from The Production Company - The Producers, Chess the Musical and Promises, Promises.
+Melbourne saw three productions from The Production Company - The Producers, Chess the Musical and Promises, Promises.

-Next to Normal, which had its Australian premiere at the Melbourne Theatre Company, will now have a Sydney production for a limited season at the Capitol Theatre from September 13 - October 7, 2012.
-The production will be directed by Tyran Parke with Kelley Abbey as Associate Director/Musical Staging and Peter Rutherford as Musical Director.
+Next to Normal, which had its Australian premiere at the Melbourne Theatre Company, was to have played for a limited season at the Capitol Theatre from September 13 - October 7, 2012.
+The production was subsequently cancelled

-The Addams Family has already been announced for Sydney’s Capitol Theatre in March 2013.
+The Addams Family will play at Sydney’s Capitol Theatre from March 2013.

 The Australian premiere of a stage musical version of the Baz Luhrman movie Strictly Ballroom has been announced for Sydney’s Lyric Theatre as far ahead September 2013.